Automation

 Looking ahead, the future of automation appears promising and transformative.
 As technology continues to advance, we can expect to see even greater integration of AI and machine learning into automated systems.
 This evolution will enable machines to not only perform tasks but also to make informed decisions based on real-time data, ultimately leading to more intelligent and adaptive systems.

-Related: Webcomics
+Related: Raster

 Additionally, the growing emphasis on sustainability will drive the development of automation solutions that prioritize energy efficiency and environmental impact.
 Industries are increasingly recognizing the need to adopt eco-friendly practices, and automation will play a vital role in optimizing resource usage and reducing waste.